Internationally renowned

 Before the surgery

 If the procedure is being performed under local anesthesia, no special preparation is required.
-If the procedure is being performed under general anesthesia or twilight sedation, you should fast, i.e. refraining from eating, drinking, and smoking, for at least six hours prior to your surgery.
+If the procedure is being performed under general anesthesia, you should fast, i.e. refraining from eating, drinking, and smoking, for at least six hours prior to your surgery.

 You should stop taking medications that affect coagulation, e.g. aspirin 100 mg, etc., 14 days prior to the surgery.
 Please completely shave your genital area before the procedure.